 On our way, we drove past St Alban’s church and stopped to find the church micro.
 We arrived at the church between services on Palm Sunday.
 The vicar and the staff are very happy for us to visit.
 St Alban’s church had a lot of stained glass windows especially the East window which was modern and particularly lovely.
 It is called “Te Deum” by Arnold W. Robinson.
 Arnold was a student of Christopher Whall and we could see his influence in the work.
-The big wooden reredos depicting St Alban, St Mary, St John and St Oswald was designed by Richard Nickson.
+The gilded wooden reredos depicting St Alban, St Mary, St John and St Oswald was designed by Richard Nickson.
 St Oswald’s chapel has a wonderful reredos made from Beer stone while the window depicts the life of St Oswald, the 7th century King of Northumberland.
-There were also lovely angel bench ends and poppy heads in the quire.
+There were also lovely angel bench ends and poppy heads in the chancel.

 Beside the church is an older church but when it became too small for the congregation the new church was built.
 The old church now serves as the parish hall, and home to the Alban Players, a keen local amateur dramatic society.
 The churches are surrounded by houses but when the mission church was first built there were still some fields around the site.
 At first, there was a tin church erected in 1891, then the first stone church – the eastern two-thirds of the nave of the old church – was begun by the laying of a foundation stone on 6th February 1892.

-We parked the car on Spike Island paying £5 for 5 hours even on a Sunday.
+We parked the car on Spike Island in the Bristol Docklands paying £5 for 5 hours even on a Sunday.
 I will never complain about the parking costs at home again.
 LOL.
-The car park was right beside the Brunel’s SS Great Britain and a great place to start our walk around the Docklands.
-We walked along looking at the boats and long boats.
-One of the boats was a floating cafe and others were ferrying people on trips along and across the river.
-There was even a galleon sailing along with a group of tourists, a very cool sight.
+The car park was right beside the Brunel’s SS Great Britain built in 1843 and a great place to start our walk around the Docklands.
+We walked along looking at the boats and longboats.
+One of the boats was a floating cafe.
+‘The Matthew’, a replica of the caravel sailed by John Cabot in 1497 from Bristol to North America, was ferrying a group of tourists on a trip along the river, a very cool sight.

 Bristol Cathedral was close by so that was our next visit as it closes early on Sunday’s for evensong.
-It is not a bit cathedral and did not have many stained glass windows but it did have some lovely features.
-The chancel floor is made of green, grey, white, black and red marble.
+In 1140 Robert Fitzharding founded St. Augustine’s Abbey which after the Reformation became Bristol Cathedral.
+It was not a big cathedral and did not have many stained glass windows but it did have some lovely features.
+The chancel floor was a tiled mosaic of green, grey, white, black and red marble in a variety of wonderful designs.
 There were black marble steps with huge fossils and the sanctuary tile work is even more impressive in cream, yellow, red, brown and grey colours.
 The quire was carved dark wood with modern uncarved misericords.
-The red tapestry seat covers were embroidered with grapes and crowns and some were designed like misericords with a main design in the middle and two other circles to each side.
+The beautiful choir screen was designed by John Loughborough Pearson in 1905.
+The red tapestry seat covers were embroidered with grapes, crowns and scenes of everyday life.
+Some were designed like misericords with a main design in the middle and two other circles to each side.